cetinajero/recipes/README.md

 ## Editing

-Treat is already optimised for adding, updating and removing recipes, navigation, page content, and sidebar information in CloudCannon.
+Edgar's recipes book is already optimised for adding, updating and removing recipes, navigation, page content, and sidebar information in CloudCannon.

 ### Posts/Recipes